 Although there are a lot of CONs in this list to warn about driving for Uber, I must admit that it was the only way for me to receive a weekly income, even small, to barely survive.
 Would Uber increase the fares a bit, the surviving mode could eventually change to “living” mode.
 This would be great.

 Driver ratings are hard to maintain, even for veterans

-Would I be happy driving for Uber if I had a main income and this would not be a stressful financial burden?
-Yes probably.
-I would make about $200 net profit in a weekend towards credit cards payments and holiday that I cannot afford working for Uber driving full time.
+Would I be happy driving for Uber if I had a main income and this were not a stressful financial burden?
+Yes, probably.
+I would make about $200 net profit in a weekend towards credit cards payments and holiday that I cannot afford working for Uber driving full-time.